 1. Do you outline?

 Yes, most of the time.
 Occasionally I do just go on a whim and sometimes I write an outline but don't stick to it at all.
-I mostly do it because my mind works faster than I type and I think if I write down general notes, like an outline, I won't forget anything.
+I mostly do it because my mind works faster than I type and I think if I write down general notes, like an outline, I won't forget anything.2.
+Do you write straight through a book, or do you sometimes tackle the scenes out of order?

 3. Do you prefer writing with a pen or using a computer?